 Are you looking to make a career change but don't know where to start?
 Whether you're thinking of completely changing industries or a job in a different field, you're not alone.
-In fact, most people will change careers at least once in their lifetime because of better salaries.
+Most people will change careers at least once in their lifetime because of better salaries.
 A whopping 58% of workers are willing to take a lower salary to change industries completely.
 Luckily, we live in an age where changing your career is easier than ever.
-Keep reading to discover 9 tips that'll make your job transition easier and help you succeed in your new job.
+Keep reading to discover 9 tips that'll make your job transition more manageable and help you succeed in your new job.

-Before you can change and get a new job, research the salaries and career prospects in that particular industry.
+Before changing and getting a new job, research the salaries and career prospects in that particular industry.
 This will help you assess your situation and give you insights into the type of income you can expect.
 Also, if career growth is important to you, research all the possible career paths and opportunities.
-When changing your career, always refer to your "why" to figure out if this new career will fulfil you.
+When changing your career, always refer to your "why" to determine if this new career will fulfil you.
 Finally, research the companies you'd likely be working with and the company culture associated with the industry.

 Changing careers can be challenging, and the best way to get acquainted with a new industry is to find people to talk to.
 You can reach out to people on LinkedIn to ask them about their jobs or schedule informational interviews so you can learn more about the industry.
 This is a great way to see what the industry looks like, what jobs you can expect, as well as the level of expertise needed for a particular industry.

-Having an action plan for your new career will help you navigate these changes more easily.
+Having an action plan for your new career will help you navigate these changes more quickly.
 The plan should include potential career options, job titles, job postings you like and prepare a resume, milestones, and career goals.
-This way, you'll stay on top of things so you can find a job you really like and that suits your current and future expectations.
+This way, you'll stay on top of things so you can find a job you want and that suits your current and future expectations.

 Job hunting goes hand in hand with sending out hundreds of resumes.
 Having a professional resume tailored to each company's requirements will help you get your foot in the door, especially when entering a new industry.
 Resumes should be a short but clear representation of your work experience and list your achievements rather than just your job titles and responsibilities.
 Recruiters want to see what you can bring to the table, and your resume is a great way to show them that.
 At the same time, if you quit your job and are now looking for a new one in a different industry, there may be a gap in your resume that you need to explain.
 Luckily, you can make this gap look professional, and if you do it well, it may even help you land your dream job.